robiulrafi/Azure-ML-Engineer-Nanodegree-Project-Portfolio/project_2/README.md

 ## Key Steps
+The workflow can be decomposed to the following pivotal steps:

+**Dataset Registration**:
 *TODO*: Write a short discription of the key steps.
 Remeber to include all the screenshots required to demonstrate key steps.

 ## Screen Recording